saitamagrs1/saitamagrs1.github.io/projects.md

 ---
 layout: page
-title:Projects
+title: Projects
 ---
-These are my projects
+These are my projects.